RoniAksel/RoniAksel/README.md

 Hi there 👋
 =============

-Lawyer and Junior Full Stack Developer
+Legal Counsel and Junior Full Stack Developer
 ---------------

 My name is Roni Akselrod and I'm a Marketing & Tech Legal Counsel at monday.com, and from time to time i code stuff.